FAQ

 How do I cancel my reservation?

-Find your order confirmation from Humanitix in your email, subject line ‘Order confirmation for Rintel's Diner’.
-Click ‘Manage Order’ which will take you to the Humanitix website where you can cancel your order.
-Where possible, please provide at least 24 hous notice for a cancellation so that someone else may enjoy your spot.
+Find your order confirmation from OpenTable in your email and manage your reservation there.
+Where possible, please provide at least 24 hours notice for a cancellation so that someone else may enjoy your spot and you won’t be charged for cancelling.

 accessibility requests?